acarlsten/expenses/README.md

 # Potential changes and upgrades

-1. Add confirmation modal when removing expense
+1. Add confirmation modal when removing expense with <ReactModal>

    ~~2.
 Show summary of hidden expenses in /dashboard~~

 2. Add support for other social login (Github, fb, twitter)